r1chardj0n3s/pycode-minecraft/README.rst

 CHANGELOG
 =========

+**1.7**
+ - Added handling of plank types in put()
+ - All block placement methods can now specify block variation keywords
+ - Added roof()
 **1.6**
  - Altered the hand store/restore position methods to be a context manager
  - Added facing, half and shape and color keyword argument handling for put()